solids4foam/fluid-benchmarks/oscillatingCylinderInChannel/README.md

 ## Initial Mesh

-Two types of meshes can be generated: structured hexagonal mesh (`POLYHEDRAL=0`) and unstructured polyhedral mesh (`POLYHEDRAL=1`).
-Structured mesh can be either uniform (`GRADED=0`) or graded (`GRADED=1`).
+Four types of meshes can be generated:

+- structured quadrilateral uniform mesh (`MESH=QUAD`),
+- structured quadrilateral graded mesh (`MESH=QUAD_GRADED`),
+- unstructured triangular mesh (`MESH=TRI`),
+- unstructured polyhedral mesh (`MESH=POLY`).

 As an example, uniform and graded structured hexagonal grids at three different mesh density levels are shown in the following figures:

 ![Various mesh density levels of the uniform structured mesh: (a) `MESH_LEVEL=1`, (b) `MESH_LEVEL=2`, (c) `MESH_LEVEL=3`.](./images/structured_uniform_hex_meshes.png)

-An example of unstructured graded polyhedral mesh generated using Gmsh, and other OpenFOAM mesh manipulation utilities, is shown in the following figure:
+An example of unstructured polyhedral mesh generated using Gmsh, and other OpenFOAM mesh manipulation utilities, is shown in the following figure:

 ![An example of unstructured graded polyhedral mesh.](./images/unstructured_graded_poly_mesh.png)